 The Jataka tales are birth stories from some of the many past lives of the being who would eventually become the Buddha.
-In them, the Bodhisatta (what a Buddha-to-be is called) is born variously as humans, animals, and deities, usually righteous and wise, and frequently with supernatural powers; but often he’s just a completely ordinary man.
+In them, the Bodhisatta (what a Buddha-to-be is called) is born variously as a human, an animal, and a deity, usually righteous and wise, and frequently with supernatural powers; but often he is just a completely ordinary man.
 (Here’s a list of his incarnations.)
-Typically he’s the story’s hero, but very often he’s only a minor player, sometimes nothing more than an observer who does nothing.
+Typically he is the story’s hero, but very often he’s only a minor player, sometimes nothing more than an observer who does nothing.

 Many of the stories are fun, often with clever twists and humorous events letting the Bodhisatta save the day or overcome a problem or a foe.
 Most (but far from all) are morality tales, teaching the value of dharma principles like modesty, obedience, or perseverance to the Jataka tales’ two audiences: we the readers, and the people within the stories listening to the Buddha speak.
-Many, perhaps most, of the stories pre-date Buddhism and were made Buddhist by assigning the role of Bodhisatta to one of the characters.
-Several of the stories are universal folklore with similar stories appearing across the globe and throughout history.
-Three notable examples are Jataka #136, which is similar to Aesop’s Fable “The Goose the Laid the Golden Eggs;” Jataka #322, which is similar to “Chicken Little” (“The sky is falling!”); and one of the stories within Jataka #546, which is similar to the “Judgement of Solomon,” in which he orders a baby cut in half to determine its true mother.
+Many, perhaps most, of the stories predate Buddhism and were made Buddhist by assigning the role of Bodhisatta to one of the characters.
+Several of the stories are universal folklore, with similar stories appearing across the globe and throughout history.
+Three notable examples are Jataka #136, which is similar to Aesop’s Fable, “The Goose that Laid the Golden Eggs;” Jataka #322, which is similar to “Chicken Little” (“The sky is falling!”); and one of the stories within Jataka #546, which is similar to the “Judgement of Solomon,” in which a baby is ordered cut in half to determine who is its true mother.